 2 You cannot see God’s righteous disposition, and you always misunderstand God and distort His intentions; this causes you to be constantly pessimistic and disappointed.
 Is this not self-inflicted?
 In fact, do you really understand, and are you sure of God’s intentions?
 You have always used “God’s predestination” to delimit and deny God’s words.
 This is a serious misapprehension of God!
 You do not understand God’s work at all, nor do you understand His will or how much thought He has put into everything.
 You misunderstand God’s intentions and you do not believe what He says.
 How, then, can you fulfill your duty properly to satisfy God’s will?

 3 Many people have never focused on putting the truth into practice or transforming their dispositions.
 They only pay attention to going around, asking about whether they will be able to obtain a good destination, how God will treat them, whether He has predestined for them to be His people, and other hearsay matters.
 How can these people, who are not engaged in proper work, obtain eternal life?
 Now God solemnly tells you: Predestined people who do not put the truth into practice will ultimately be eliminated, and only those who sincerely expend themselves for God and do their best to put the truth into practice will be able to survive and enter into God’s kingdom.

-Adapted from “God’s Will Is to Save People to the Greatest Extent Possible” in Records of Talks of Christ of the Last Days
+Adapted from “God’s Will Is to Save People to the Greatest Extent Possible” in The Discourses of Christ of the Last Days